Mathématique: Chapter 63

 “What did you do without me all this time?”

 Young’s expression was piercing, full of pain and doubt.
 “No idea, hotshot.”
-He looked nearly indistinguishable from his spectral alter ego in that moment, other than the cane and the clothes.
+He looked nearly indistinguishable from his spectral alter ego in that moment, other than the cane and the civilian clothes.
 What was it the man had said, on the shadowed edge of a New York rooftop?

 We’re wrapped up in each other across space and time.